 root@afsdb01:~# bos status afsdb01.openstack.org -localauth Instance ptserver, currently running normally.
 Instance vlserver, currently running normally.

-Now you can repeat the process against afsdb02.
+Now you can repeat the process against afsdb02 or afsdb03.

 To ensure nothing needs the RW volumes you can hold the various file locks on hosts that publish to AFS and/or remove cron entries that perform vos releases or volume writes.